-Patients were prepared with liothyronine sodium (Cytomel; Jones Medical Industries) and saturated solution of potassium iodide for thyroid protection before infusion of both the 124I dosimetry and the 131I therapeutic administrations.
+Patients were prepared with liothyronine sodium (Cytomel) and saturated solution of potassium iodide (SSKI) to for thyroid protection before infusion of both the 124I dosimetry and 131I therapeutic administrations.
 Both imaging and treatment dose were given via the Ommaya shunt, accessed using sterile precautions.
-A baseline CSF sample was drawn for pharmacokinetic analysis (1-2 mL) followed by an additional 2-3 mL of CSF for flush.
-After confirmation of a good CSF flow return, the radiolabeled 124I-omburtamab was injected slowly over approximately 1 min followed by 1% human serum albumin (~1 mL) and CSF flush (total volume \leq 3 mL).
-The therapeutic dose of 131I-omburtamab was administered via the Ommaya shunt using the same technique within a week of the imaging study.
+A baseline CSF sample was drawn for pharmacokinetic analysis (1-2 cc) followed by an additional 2-3 cc of CSF for flush.
+Following confirmation of a good CSF flow return, the radiolabeled 124I-Omburtamab was injected slowly over ~1 min followed by 1% HSA (~1 cc) and CSF flush (total volume \leq 3 cc).
+The therapeutic dose of 131I-

+Omburtamab was administered via the Ommaya shunt using the same technique within a week of the imaging study.